Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Conclusions and perspectives

 The presented construction of boundary-constrained GPs is based on a spectral expansion that allows to modify any prescribed GP with a continuous kernel such that the resulting GP satisfies an homogeneous null condition on any compact set.
 To our knowledge, no other constraining method of a GP that is general enough in this sense has been developed so far.
 We have described the algorithm used for computing such constrained kernels and their derivatives with the proposed methodology.
 Then we have reported numerical estimates of the velocity field of incompressible flows around a cylinder profile and around the leading edge of a NACA 0412 airfoil.
-These results show that using boundary-constrained GPs is competitive with respect to selecting discrete design points to inform the posterior distribution about the physical conditions on the profile boundary, for example.
+In the cylinder profile comparison, our results show that using boundary-constrained GPs improves the slip condition fit by three orders of magnitude.
+Thus this approach is competitive with respect to selecting discrete design points to inform the posterior distribution about the physical conditions on the profile boundary.
 Therefore, more velocity observations can be specified out of the profile boundary, optimizing a fixed observation budget.
+Moreover, the integration of multiple physical constraints in GP priors enhances flow reconstruction as shown in our comparison at the leading edge of the NACA airfoil.
+In particular, velocity reconstruction on the profile boundary is accurate under our approach, even without discrete observations, since the slip boundary condition is enforced in the prior distribution.
+Finally, an adequate numerical implementation allows convergence of the boundary-constrained kernel as depicted in the comparison using two choices of the spectral measure.